DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/plugin-overview.md

 Refer to the [Reference](../../reference) to see the complete plugin list.

-## Plugin Order
+## <a name="plugin-order">Plugin Order

 The plugin order is important.
 Plugins implementing an interface should be linked before the plugin that uses it.
-For example, a data processing plugin is based on some state.
-Thus, it should follow the appropriate state plugin:
+For example, a data processing plugin is based on some state, and should follow the appropriate state plugin:

 ```js
 import {